“Too many people overvalue what they are not and undervalue what they are.”

 Learn from successful role models or mentors.

 Seek advice and inspiration from successful women in your organization.
 Watch them in action, use them as sounding boards, learn how they use or bend the so-called “rules” to get ahead.
+Consider whether you’re ready for executive coaching, which can help you advance further and faster in your career than you may have thought possible.

 Talk to your boss.